 The day started with a great night’s sleep – for the second night in a row.
 And it was only made better when I descended the stairs to be greeted by my friends once again.
 (I was even momentarily mistaken as Rebecca, which I think of as a great compliment!)

-After breakfast, we loaded into the car and drove to the wine shop where us women folk bottled some wine whilst the boys popped into the local bike shop.
+After breakfast, we loaded into the car and drove to the wine shop where we women folk bottled some wine whilst the boys popped into the local bike shop.
 When we finished, the boys drove the wine home and we girlies took a bit of a wander along the water.

 Later in the afternoon, we loaded the car again and then headed to Cypress Mountain to participate in the Lantern Ski.
 The last time I went skiing was with my friend, Roach (really), about 12 years ago, and it was downhill, so I did find cross-country skiing a bit difficult.
 But, I am pleased to say, I didn’t fall ONE time.
 [Enter cheeky smile here.]

 So, those are the highlights from my last full day with great friends in Canada.
 This morning was a bit sad as I said my goodbyes, but knowing I’d see everyone in the summer helped ease the tears of separation.

 And then the travel trials began…

 The highlights are that 1) it took twice as long to get to my foster daughter from Canada to where she was staying and 2) the roads over the mountain pass were too bad to continue after collecting her so we are crashing at the home of an old classmate who happens to live near(ish) the base of the pass.